stavros-bompolas/repo1/README.md

 # NGUD CoNLL-U Transformation Tool

-A Python tool that transforms Standard Greek CoNLL-U to a Northern Greek Dialect, applying systematic phonological and orthographic rules.
+A Python tool that transforms Standard Modern Greek CoNLL-U to a Northern Greek Dialect, applying systematic phonological and orthographic rules.

 ## Overview